SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.zh-cn.md

 4. Driver cache.
 Uncompressed driver binaries are stored in a local cache folder (`~/.cache/selenium`).
 The next time the same driver is required, it will be used from there if the driver is already in the cache.

 ## Automated browser management
-**TL;DR**: Selenium Manager **automatically discovers, downloads, and caches the browsers** driven with Selenium (Chrome, Firefox, and Edge) when these browsers are not installed in the local system.
+***TL;DR:*** *Selenium Manager automatically discovers, downloads, and caches the browsers driven with Selenium (Chrome, Firefox, and Edge) when these browsers are not installed in the local system.*

 As of Selenium 4.11.0, Selenium Manager also implements *automated browser management*.
 With this feature, Selenium Manager allows us to discover, download, and cache the different browser releases, making them seamlessly available for Selenium.
 Internally, Selenium Manager uses an equivalent management procedure explained in the section before, but this time, for browser releases.